 - Custom sizing and strengths available: e-mail email@example.com for a quote

 ABI’s RPE Pond Liners are available in standard strength (24 mil single ply) and super-strength (24 mil three ply).
 In most cases, our standard strength liner will be suitable for the most ponds though some may require a stronger liner.
-For example: if your dog will be swimming in the pond where its sharp claws may come in contact with the liner ABI suggests using the super-strength thickness.
-Please see the specification chart below.
+Call to speak with one of our liner specialists if you are thinking you need a super-strength liner.

 Determine the Size of Your Pond Liner